 This documentation explains in details how to set up S2E, how to symbolically execute programs, and how to find vulnerabilities in them.

-- Automated Generation of Proofs of Vulnerability with S2E
+- Automated proof of vulnerability generation with S2E

 - Combining Kaitai Struct and S2E for analyzing parsers (external link)